 - Newly-admitted F-1 students who cannot arrive at the start of the semester and are enrolled full-time should complete the iStart Arrival Confirmation e-form to notify OIE of their late arrival plans.
 OIE will coordinate with the academic department to determine if a late arrival would be a viable option.
 Students arriving during this 30-day timeframe will be required to follow quarantine guidelines.

 - Graduate students may request a deferral of an admission decision for up to one year.
 Graduate students who were offered financial support must contact their academic program office to determine if their financial support package can be deferred, as well.
 To request approval for either of these options, graduate students should contact their academic program coordinator who will make the final determination.
 If the program approves the deferral request, the program coordinator will need to enter an update in Admit and make the change request to notify Grad Studies so that the student’s record can be updated (normal deferral process).

 - Students who are nationals of or temporary or permanent residents from one of the comprehensively sanctioned OFAC-sanctioned countries (Cuba, Crimea Region of Russia, Iran, North Korea, and Syria) will not be able to begin their studies outside the U.S. without an OFAC license in place (see further OFAC guidance below).
 Students who are nationals of an OFAC comprehensively sanctioned country and are permanent residents of and residing in a country that is NOT under OFAC comprehensive sanctions, may begin remote study once the permanent residence has been verified.

-- F-1 student visa holders must study inside the U.S. for two semesters before they are eligible for Curricular Practical Training (CPT), so new students who start their degree programs outside of the U.S. for fall semester will not be eligible for CPT during summer 2021.
+- F-1 student visa holders must study inside the U.S. for 30 weeks before they are eligible for Curricular Practical Training (CPT).

 The following options pertain to all students taking classes from out of the country.